rwbl/domoticz-homeautomation-workbook/README.md

 * Time Control to track & control the time spent in hours, per activity block (with start- & end-time) and total/day, on a generic task.
 * Timers for single devices or complex tasks (Automation events dzVents).
 * Web UI Quick Access Mobile - customized web frontend to control dedicated functions mainly accessed from mobile smartphones devices.
-* Web App Site Control [Info](https://github.com/rwbl/domoticz-webapp-sitecontrol) - Node-RED alternative to the standard Domoticz Web UI (Not developed further as eplaced by Web UI Quick Access Mobile).
+* Web App Site Control [Info](https://github.com/rwbl/domoticz-webapp-sitecontrol) - Node-RED alternative to the standard Domoticz Web UI (Note: Not developed further as replaced by Web UI Quick Access Mobile).

-### Explore How To Use
+### Explore
 * Domoticz running on a Raspberry Pi (setup, configure).
 * Scripting Python, Lua, dzVents, JavaScript.
 * Python Plugin Development.
-* HTTP JSON/API interaction.
+* Handling HTTP JSON/API requests.
 * MQTT messaging.
-* Node-RED as an alternative Script Engine and User Interface.
-* SQLite3.
-* ESP8266.
+* SQLite3 to understand the Domoticz database structure and to query.
+* Connecting & communicating with microcontroller Arduino, ESP8266 and other.
-* ESP Easy for sensors.
+* Integrate ESP Easy with various sensors.
 * Raspberry Pi GPIO libraries RPi.GPIO and GPIOZero - CLI, Device Actions, Automation Events, Plugins.
-* RFXCOM RFXtrx433E USB RF Transceiver for Temperature & Humidity devices, External Wind device (only for RFXCOM tests), Other 433Mhz devices, i.e. door & window contacts.
+* RFXCOM RFXtrx433E USB RF Transceiver with various devices, i.e. Temperature & Humidity, Wind, Door & Window contacts, Switches.
 * Philips Hue Light Control.
-* Homematic IP using RaspberryMatic CCU3 and integrate into Domoticz.
+* Homematic IP using RaspberryMatic CCU3 and integrate into Domoticz with devices like thermostats, energy measurement, switches, contacts.
+* Tinkerforge Building Blocks.
+* Domoticz Android App (native client, to be determined).
+* Advanced User Interfaces, i.e. Customized User Interface, Custom Webpages, Node-RED, Bootstrap, jQuery.
 * External services.
-* Domoticz Android App (native client, to be determined).
-* Advanced User Interfaces, i.e. Custom Webpages, Node-RED, Bootstrap …

 ### Credits
 To the developers of Domoticz and to all sharing information about Domoticz.
 Without these, it would not be possible to build this project and write this workbook.